Workshop

 Hosted by: TEAL & Nordic Edge Agritech Cluster

-Strategic Partners: UK Urban AgriTech (UKUAT)
+Strategic Partner: UK Urban AgriTech (UKUAT)

 about this Workshop